alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

     var authSession: AuthSession? { get }
     var authDataStore: AuthDataStore { get }

-    // We'll explain what this is in just a second var authProviderConfiguration: AuthProviderConfiguration { get }
+    // We'll explain what this is in just a second 😉 var authProviderConfiguration: AuthProviderConfiguration { get }
 }
 ```

 </div>

-An `AuthManager` owns an `AuthDataStore`, an `AuthSession`, and an `AuthProviderConfiguration` (more on this configuration in a moment).
+An `AuthManager` has an `AuthSession`, an `AuthDataStore`, and an `AuthProviderConfiguration` (more on this in a moment).

-This protocol is public because it will serve as the consuming code's entry point for sign in.

-Although we will only implement one `AuthManager`, we make it a protocol for a very important reason: in our application, we may want to replace this with a `MockAuthManager` for unit testing.
+Although we will only implement one `AuthManager`, we make it a protocol for a very important reason: in our application, we may want to replace this with a `MockAuthManager` for unit testing and manipulating authentication state.

 Here's what our `AuthManager` implementation looks like.
 Let's call it `EZAuthManager`: